Mahmood Khan Achakzai

-Mahmood Khan Achakzai (محمود خان اڅکزی; born 14 December 1948).
-Mahmood Khan Achakzai completed his Engineering degree from the Peshawar University of Engineering and Technology.
-In 7th National Congress of Pashtunkhwa Milli Awami Party on 19,20 December 2022 Mahmood khan Achakzai re elected as the Chairman Of PkMAP.
+Mahmud Khan Achakzai (محمود خان اڅکزی; born 14 December 1948) is a Pakistani Pashtun regionalist politician who is the Chairman of Pashtunkhwa Milli Awami Party.
+Achakzai completed his Engineering degree from the Peshawar University of Engineering and Technology.
+In the 7th National Congress of Pashtunkhwa Milli Awami Party on 19 and 20 December 2022 Mahmood Khan Achakzai was re elected as the Chairman of PkMAP.

+He is serving as member of the National Assembly of Pakistan since 29 February 2024.

 Early life and education

 Achakzai was born on 14 December 1948 to Abdul Samad Khan Achakzai.
-He received BSc degree in Engineering from University of Engineering and Technology, Peshawar in 1971.
+He received BSc degree in Civil Engineering from University of Engineering and Technology, Peshawar in 1971.